Ascent of Mount Hood on 2012-07-07

 | Elevation:||11239 ft / 3425 m|

-Ignoring the fact that I had never used crampons and had a less than clear idea of my precise route on the lower half of the mountain, I fired up my headlamp and began shuffling toward the gpx waypoint indicating where the snowcats drop people off.
+Ignoring the fact that I had never used crampons and had a less than clear idea of my precise route on the lower half of the mountain, I fired up my headlamp and began shuffling toward the GPS waypoint indicating where the Snowcats drop people off.
 I shadowed a group that was about a hundred meters ahead of me, following in their footsteps quite literally.
 This was difficult as I was constantly closing the gap and having to slow down.
 When they would stop, I would too.
 They eventually caught on to my parasitic tactics and parked on some exposed rock, waiting for me to pass them, which I did.

 In the darkness, I could see headlights of other climbers far up the glacier, and eventually overtook a group near some rocks taking a break.
 Their leader had been up the route over a dozen times, and we discussed it.
 The moon was up and the darkness was not complete, and I could follow the path he was describing.
 With the waypoints in my gps as a fall-back and the route in my head, one major concern was addressed.

-I made it up to the Triangle Moraine and Devil's Kitchen around 10200'.
+I made it up to the Triangle Moraine, and the Devil's Kitchen around 10200'.
 The temps were still warm, I wasn't even wearing gloves, and was not cold.
 Here, a group was stopped, putting on crampons.
 I followed suit, another major concern had solved itself.
 I went easily up the ridge to below The Hogsback, and could see the broad bergschrund.
 I traversed below the Hot Rocks, then began the steep ascent up the icy Coalman Glacier, thinking a fall here would be difficult to arrest.
 I passed several parties on the steep slope, my adaptation to elevation being very solid, and feeling like I was fresh.

 Eventually, the Old Chute became apparent in the new morning light.
 I didn't like the look of it, as it was much steeper than I had anticipated.
 A group was waiting to be top-roped by a guide who was almost at the top of the chute.
 Everyone else was climbing unbelayed, using ice tools or two ice axes.
 Having no harness and only one axe, I had to make do by shoving my gloved fingers into holes in the ice.
 Slowly, I made it to the top of the chute, and moments later completed an easy traverse to the summit.